3mdeb/meta-rte/docs/development.md

 `build` directory contains a set of sub-directories with configuration data (`conf` directory) and build results (`tmp` directory).
-Output files (e.g. builded images) can be found in `build/tmp/deploy/images/orange-pi-zero`.
+Output files (e.g. built images) can be found in `build/tmp/deploy/images/orange-pi-zero`.

 ### Building recipe